thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 {% endraw %}
 {% endhighlight %}

-Notice that we must add the custom matchers in a `beforeEach()` call to configure the matchers for each subsequent test.
+Notice that I must add the custom matchers in a `beforeEach()` call to configure the matchers for each subsequent test.
 And now everything is ready for the individual tests:

 {% highlight js %}